 - Brouwer, L.E.J., 1981, Brouwer's Cambridge Lectures on Intuitionism, D. van Dalen (ed.), Cambridge: Cambridge University Press.

-Of particular biographical interest, yet untranslated, is the correspondence between Brouwer and his friend, the socialist poet C.S.
+Of particular biographical interest is the correspondence between Brouwer and his friend, the socialist poet C.S.
 Adama van Scheltema, which covers the years 1898–1924.
 The Selected Correspondence presents a number of these letters in English.
 The full correspondence has been published in Dutch, with notes, an introduction, and an appendix on Brouwer, as

 - Brouwer, L.E.J., & Adama van Scheltema, C.S., 1984, Droeve Snaar, Vriend van Mij.
 Brieven, D. van Dalen (ed.), Amsterdam: De Arbeiderspers.